Ford Mustang Mach-E: Production

-Unlike the internal combustion engine (ICE) Mustang models, the Mach-E is not assembled in the United States.
-Rather, the final assembly point is Cuautitlán Assembly in Cuautitlán Izcalli, Mexico.
-According to former Ford CEO Jim Hackett, assembling the vehicle in Mexico allows Ford to make a profit from the first vehicle, unlike other electric vehicles.
-He also stated that as Ford develops factory capacity for electric vehicle production in the United States, some production may be moved there.
+Unlike the internal combustion engine (ICE) Mustang models, the Mach-E is assembled at Cuautitlán Assembly in Cuautitlán Izcalli, Mexico.
+According to former Ford CEO Jim Hackett, assembling the vehicle in Mexico allows Ford to make a profit from the first vehicle, unlike other electric vehicles, adding that as Ford develops factory capacity for electric vehicle production in the United States, some production may be moved there.

-In February 2021, Ford announced that the vehicle would be produced in China by the Changan Ford joint venture for the Chinese domestic market in order to penetrate the nation's electric vehicle market.
+In February 2021, Ford announced the vehicle would be produced in China by the Changan Ford joint venture for the Chinese domestic market in order to penetrate the nation's electric vehicle market.

-In April 2022, Ford stopped accepting new orders for the 2022 model year Mustang Mach E due to its popularity.
+In April 2022, Ford stopped accepting new orders for the 2022 model year Mustang Mach-E due to its popularity.

 In June 2022, the CFO of Ford Motor announced that the profitability of the Mustang Mach-E has been wiped out due to increases in the cost of raw materials.

-On August 30, 2022, Ford started accepting orders for the 2023 Mach Es with significant price increases.
-The price increase will return the Mach E to profitability for Ford.